 Jewel is especially connected to the Berkshire Hills in the picturesque region of Stockbridge and Lenox, MA, the Boston Symphony’s summer location.
 The immense beauty of the Berkshires and her travels in Europe inspired her love of nature and organic shapes, which have become the focus of her artwork.

 Vibrancy is the key word for her artwork.
 Jewel is an award-winning artist and her painting style has been described as expressionistic, contemporary and bold.
 Bright, contrasting colors dominate her artwork.
 Conway is a Juried member of the Arizona Artists Guild, member of the Durham Art Guild, as well as the award-winning 'Three Chicks Art Group'.
 She has illustrated two children’s books is published in the 2013, 2014, 2015, and 2017 editions of the American Art Collector book.
-Her artwork has been exhibited in galleries, exhibitions and solo shows throughout Arizona and in North Carolina; with collectors in Arizona, Virginia, Mississippi, California, North Carolina, Georgia, Colorado, Washington, New York and Hawaii.
+Her artwork has been exhibited in galleries, exhibitions and solo shows throughout Arizona and in North Carolina; with collectors in Arizona, Virginia, Mississippi, California, North Carolina, Tennessee, Georgia, Colorado, Washington, New York, New Hampshire and Hawaii.

 She has created charitable commissions for the Epilepsy Foundation of Arizona, Arizona Humane Society, Cystic Fibrosis Foundation of Arizona, RRR Horse Rescue, Animal Protection Society of Durham and other non-profit organizations.
 She has also been involved in community art events that support art education.